damcglinchey/JensenStats/README.md

 ### Data manipulation

+All data manipulation and plotting is performed in [analysis.R](https://github.com/damcglinchey/JensenStats/blob/master/analysis.R).
+Simply source the script to read in [data.csv](https://github.com/damcglinchey/JensenStats/blob/master/data.csv) and generate plots.

 - Name: No change from input
 - Birthdate.Guess: Change to class "Date" using `as.Date()`
 - Gender: No change from input